matt-harvey/dailycashmanager/user_guide/Transactions.rst

 ---------------

 Entering transactions is the action you will find yourself performing most frequently when using DailyCashManager.
-There are some tricks you can use to make the process of recording transactions quicker and easier.
+There are some shortcuts you can use to make the process of recording transactions quicker and easier.

 Automatic balancing of split transactions